 If you are not the kind of person to make a grocery list, perhaps now is the time to reconsider.
 Preparing a list of items to purchase in advance is a sure way to limit your time in the store, which is key to limiting yourself to possible exposure.

 Shoppers should also stock up on and bring their own wipes.
-Most groceries attempt to have wipes readily available, but the strength and volume of wipes is not a guarantee.
+Most groceries attempt to have wipes readily available, but the strength and volume of wipes are not a guarantee.
 Though the Food & Drug Association (FDA) has made it clear that no evidence exists of people transferring COVID-19 through food packaging, the FDA has also noted that using wipes to wipe down products as an added precaution is a good idea as long as you allow them time to air dry.

-Additionally, if you normally bring your own reusable bags to do your shopping, make sure the bags are washed before each trip to the store.
+Additionally, if you normally bring your reusable bags to do your shopping, make sure the bags are washed before each trip to the store.
 Be advised that certain stores are not currently allowing customers to BYOB, so check with your local grocery store before assuming.

 Safety while shopping

-Though most markets are making a conscious effort to sanitize carts themselves, disinfecting your shopping cart with your own wipes before beginning your stroll through the store is still recommended, and be mindful not to touch your nose, mouth or eyes during the excursion until after you have washed your hands.
+Though most markets are making a conscious effort to sanitize carts themselves, disinfecting your shopping cart with your own wipes before beginning your stroll through the store is still recommended, and be mindful not to touch your nose, mouth, or eyes during the excursion until after you have washed your hands.
 While in the aisles and when standing in line, remain a minimum of six feet away from other shoppers.

 Safety when returning home

 The rapid spread of the coronavirus has forced many changes upon us, and though light can be seen at the end of the pandemic tunnel, we must stay vigilant in minimizing the risks.
-By following FDA suggestions before heading out to the market, using CDC recommendations while shopping and the WHO’s guidance when returning home, we can be safe while taking care of necessities.
+By following FDA suggestions before heading out to the market, using CDC recommendations while shopping, and the WHO’s guidance when returning home, we can be safe while taking care of necessities.